- Calgary Tower

 - Meals not specifically mentioned as included in the itinerary

 Welcome to Calgary, the largest city in the western Canadian province of Alberta.
-While you are here to experience the bucket list adventure experience of travelling through the breath-taking Canadian Rockies, take some time to explore the award-winning architectural masterpiece of Calgary’s Public Library, walk along the scenic Bow Valley River pathways or experience the buzz of downtown Stephen Avenue with its stores and restaurants.
-Calgary’s dining scene is incredibly diverse and absolutely the best in western Canada and the included Calgary Foodie Walking Tour will give you an excellent introduction.
+While you are here to experience the bucket list adventure experience of travelling through the breath-taking Canadian Rockies, take some time to explore the award-winning architectural masterpiece of Calgary’s Public Library, take in the views from the Calgary Tower, walk along the scenic Bow Valley River pathways or experience the buzz of downtown Stephen Avenue with its stores and restaurants.
+Calgary’s dining scene is incredibly diverse and absolutely the best in Western Canada.

 This morning head south to the famous Bar U Ranch National Historic Site where you can discover the life of a ranching cowboy from the late 1800s.
 The Bar U Ranch has the largest collection of historical ranch buildings in Canada.
 Time permitting, aim to stop at Turner Valley, and discover Eau Claire Distillery.
 The new distillery is housed in the circa-1929 Turner Valley Movie Theatre and Dance Hall that in early days served as a town hall, political rally centre, dance hall and community gathering spot.
 Located in a place of storied history, the distillery can talk to Turner Valley’s checkered and illustrious past.
 To the east was a famous house of ill repute, to the west a general store.
 In the hills, an aptly named landmark feature called Whiskey Ridge hid moonshine stills.
 On the north end of town was the notorious street called Whiskey Row.
 A further 145 km. drive south takes you to the Head-Smashed-In Buffalo Jump Interpretive Centre, a UNESCO-designated World Heritage Site that preserves and interprets over 6,000 years of Plains Buffalo Indigenous culture.
 Through vast landscapes, exhibits, and diverse programming, you will learn from a Blackfoot Nations guide about the cultural significance of this cliff to the Plains People.
 From the Interpretive Centre, you can venture out along a paved trail that leads you to spectacular views of Head-Smashed-In Buffalo Jump Cliff, Calderwood Buffalo Jump & Vision Quest Hill to the north, the great prairies to the east, and the Rocky Mountains to the south.
 A final 100 km drive south will take you close to the USA border and the Waterton Lakes National Park.
 A stay in Waterton set amidst the unparalleled scenic beauty of the Canadian Rockies is the perfect unwind after our days’ adventures.